-There is specialist training in two recognised dental specialties: orthodontics and oral-maxillo-facial surgery.
+There is specialist training in two EU recognised dental specialties: orthodontics and oral-maxillo-facial surgery.
 To enter specialist training a dentist must have completed 36 months in general dental practice (or, for oral surgery, medical practice is acceptable).
-Then to complete the specialist training of orthodontics it takes 3 years and of oral-maxillo-facial surgery 6 years and it is finished by examination.
+Then to complete the specialist training in orthodontics it takes 3 years and in oral-maxillo-facial surgery 6 years; on completion there is an examination.